paul-beyer/caseworker_kata/README.md

             - Must be senior
     3. Has travel time (assume from home office)
     4. All visits other than urgent must end with paperwork completed by 6:00PM
+    5. Mid and senior Caseworkers can do visits in 75% and 50% of junior time, respectively.